anshultaak/Diagram/README.md

 We need to create one ECR repository and push the images there.
 For ECR, we have one common AWS account for all projects with the name "Verb-common"; you can create an ECR repository by triggering this Terraform script.

 Firstly, a VPC is created in the us-west-1 region and within the VPC, two public and two private subnets are created in us-west-1a and us-west-1b availability zones.
 An ECS Fargate Cluster is created and containers under the Private subnet
+Ecs containers are also connected with databases and IAM roles for access, and ECR repos are also connected with containers.
+For our application, we are accessing the internet, so for this we are connecting a private subnet to a NAT gateway, the NAT gateway to a public subnet, and lastly the public subnet is connected to an internet gateway.

 How to access the application on the internet.
 There are two containers available in private subnet.